-Resilience and Emergencies
+Resilience and emergencies

-How we ensure we are prepared to deal with emergencies
+Ensuring we are prepared to deal with emergencies

 Under the Civil Contingencies Act 2004, the Royal Borough of Kensington and Chelsea is defined as a Category 1 Responder.
 During any emergency that occurs in the Royal Borough of Kensington and Chelsea, the role of the Council is to support and assist the emergency services in life saving and operational activities and then take the lead alongside its communities to implement recovery.

-Supporting our Communities
+Supporting our communities

-The council recognises that in order to effectively support Kensington and Chelsea’s communities in the event of emergencies in the Borough, it needs to continuously review, refresh and test its contingency arrangements, benchmarking them against Resilience Standards for London.
+The Council recognises that in order to effectively support Kensington and Chelsea’s communities in the event of emergencies in the borough, it needs to continuously review, refresh and test its contingency arrangements, benchmarking them against resilience standards for London.

 We also want to include and work alongside our communities, volunteers, groups, and organisations in the response.

-The Resilience Team
+Resilience Team

 The team is made up of:

-• Donae Smith – Resilience Advisor (Community Engagement)
+• Resilience Advisor (Community Engagement)

-• Tony Yao – Resilience Advisor (Business Continuity)
+• Resilience Advisor (Business Continuity)

-• Helena Blackwell – Resilience Advisor – (Major Incidents)
+• Resilience Advisor (Major Incidents)

-• We work closely with the emergency services, other councils and many other agencies and organisations within the London Resilience Forum.
-This ensures that arrangements are in place and everyone is prepared and to react if something does happen.
+• prepare, maintain and review arrangements for dealing with major incidents across the Borough.work closely with the emergency services, other councils and many other agencies and organisations within the London Resilience Forum.
+This ensures that arrangements are in place and everyone is prepared and to react if something does happen

 Planning

-• We develop and maintain plans to ensure that procedures are in place to control and mitigate the impact of adverse events.
+• develop and maintain plans to ensure that procedures are in place to control and mitigate the impact of adverse events.
 This includes developing processes and plans to maintain business continuity within our own Council to minimise any disruption to our services.

 Training and advice